SaminKirigaya/PHP-fullstack-web-server-developing-using-Slim-Framework/README.md

 https://www.something.com (If you are hosting in a cpanel or any server).

 - Specially, check navbar links for adjustment if you see any https://localhost

+Make sure to import the sql file that I provided in your database and name config setup of database according the mysqli_connect( ).